How to Lay Carpet

 Step 1

-Start by cutting your tack strips to fit the perimeter and wrap them around the door frame.
-Be sure not to place them across openings.
+Start by cutting your tack strips to fit around the perimeter of the wall, although don't place them across openings such as in the doorway.

 how to lay carpet step 1